ibm-cloud-docs/netezza/nz_dbt/getting_start_nzdbt.md

 {:screen: .screen}
 {:caption: .caption}

-# Getting started with dbt-ibm-netezza
+# Getting started with Netezza dbt adapter
 {: #nzdbt-intro}

 The dbt (data build tool) is the industry standard for data transformation.
 It helps you transform raw data into analysis-ready insights, enabling you to make data-driven decisions with confidence.